mvalentiner/Ambulnz/README.md

 It should build and run.
 If not, contact me to troubleshoot.

 ## **API Key Configuration**
 Google API key configuration: to call the Google service, you will need to provide a Google api key.
-(Mine is tied to my account and credit card and, so, is to remain private).
+(Mine is tied to my account and credit card, so is to remain private).
 You mostly likely already have one and one that works.
 I've had difficulties getting the Geocoding API to work with my api key.
 (I get a response, "This IP, site or mobile application is not authorized to use this API key.
 Request received from IP address 2604:2000:1304:8280:28a7:b03:e5fa:3d69, with empty referer.")
 • in *GooglePlaceService.swift, line 136*, modify the **apiKey** String to use yout api key: let apiKey = "<replace with your api key here>"